 Help if you’re in trouble with the law (Youth Justice Programs)

-You may have been referred to our Attendance Program (TAP).
-TAP is a program for youth who are in trouble with the law and need to build skills and awareness to reduce the risk of reoffending.
-TAP programs typically last 3 to 6 months, and depending on your needs, may touch on victim empathy, anger management or getting back on track with your education and other life skills.
+You may have been referred to our PATH Program.
+PATH is a program for youth who are in trouble with the law and need to build skills and awareness to reduce the risk of reoffending.
+The length of service varies depending on your needs, and programming might include SNAP-Youth Justice (Stop Now and Plan), Girls PATH, Music PATH or getting back on track with your education and other life skills.

 I learned I am a nice person.
 Before working with my counsellor I didn’t think I was a nice person, but after working with her I started to feel like I was.